ghfazevedo/traderpros/README.md

 moves.append( mvRJSwitch(branch_speciation_events[162], weight=1.0) )
 speciation_br142 := ifelse(branch_speciation_events[162] == 0, 0, 1)
 ```

-Now we create the likelihood of observing constrained speciation events.
-As we mentioned before, at least one speciation event must have occurred in the tree path connecting two species.

 We create a new tree to modify the branch lengths according to the number of speciation events
 ```R